czx200513/tcpcopy/README.md

-#TCPCopy - A Powerful TCP Stream Replay Tool
+#A Powerful TCP Stream Replay Tool

 TCPCopy is a TCP stream replay tool to support real testing of Internet server applications.